cogentcore/core/docs/content/advanced/styling.md

 core.NewButton(fr).SetText("Third")
 ```

-You can style all widgets in the entire app using [[core.App.SceneInit]] in conjunction with [[core.Scene.WidgetInit]].
+You can style all widgets in the entire app using [[doc:core.App.SceneInit]] in conjunction with [[doc:core.Scene.WidgetInit]].
 For example, to make all buttons in your app have a small border radius, you can do the following:

 ```go
 core.TheApp.SetSceneInit(func(sc *core.Scene) {